 The Basic Income + VAT proposal has a number of non-immigration-oriented advantages:

 - 1. It reduces the pressure on the poorest to work at whatever menial or degrading job is available.

 - 2. It serves as an automatic stabilizer against the vagaries of recessions and unemployment.

-- 3. It eliminates the sometimes massive disincentives to remain jobless.
-With programs targeted at the poor, it can sometimes be very expensive to have income rise about EITC line or the qualifying line for other social services: for workers at a certain wage, additional income becomes a net loss.
+- 3. It eliminates the sometimes massive disincentives to work.
+With programs targeted at the poor, it can sometimes be very expensive to have income rise above the EITC line or the qualifying line for other social services: for workers at a certain wage, additional income becomes a net loss.
 (This is the marginal taxation issue generally associated with arguments about progressive taxation, but it can also have pernicious effects on the poor and is currently under discussion in Great Britain.)

 - 4. Because it boosts income and taxes consumption, the incentive structure tilts towards savings and investment.